 However, the less obvious meaning of this term is where the real magic happens.
 Edges are unique in the fact that they create areas of fusion that enable a new type of occurrence.
 Where land meets water, you have watery land and earthy water in between.

 These are two completely different entities to land and water and, if managed and utilized, can grow completely different crops, increasing the yield.
 Apply this to social scenarios in the form of cities meeting rural areas.
-If unmanaged, these areas of distinct interaction can become areas of negativity, such as violent ghettos, abandoned housing estates, and high crime zones.
+If unmanaged, these areas of distinct interaction can become areas of negativity, such as violent ghettos, abandoned housing estates, and dangerous neighborhoods.

 However, if utilized, these can become flourishing places where rural supply meets urban demand through farmer’s markets, nature trails, and education centers.
 Increasing the managed edge, increases the space for these unique and dynamic interactions to occur.